 After the ordeal, Cooper described what sunburned eyes feel like:

 “I wake up in the middle of the night, and it feels like my eyes are on fire, my eyeballs, and I think, oh maybe I have sand in my eyes or something.
 I douse my eyes with water.
 Anyway, it turns out I have sunburned my eyeballs, and I go blind.
 I went blind for 36 hours.”

-Ophthalmologists said Cooper likely suffered from a retinal burn or solar keratitis, a trauma to the surface of the eye.
+Ophthalmologists said Cooper likely suffered from a retinal burn or solar keratitis, trauma to the eye’s surface.
 While solar keratitis usually heals within a few days, a retinal burn takes 3-6 months to heal.

 How Do You Know If Your Eyes Are Sunburned?

 The symptoms of eye sunburn may not show up right away, as in Cooper’s case.
 They can include:

 - Gritty feeling in eyes.

 See your eye doctor immediately if you have any of these symptoms.
 Your ophthalmologist will likely treat eye sunburn with lubrication and an eye patch.
 And, as already noted, your eyes will simply need time to heal.